Joel-Singh/DuckSlayer/personal-notes.md

 - Have a visual of what kinds of enemies to slay / left alive.
 Perhaps the entities that need to be kept alive are in green and those that need killing are red.
 - SOUUUUUUUUNDDDD
 - Nests won't suddenly change target if another quakka comes into contact
+- Waterballs placed during pausing should work, and not just sit there.
+Is also not cleaned up properly.

 # The last 90%
 - Can only go on to the next level after completing the current